 General Usage Scenario

-Video transmitted over the Bundle Protocol (BP) can have many disruptions and severely out of order data packets, depending upon the link involved and overall latency.
-However, there will almost always be a requirement for best effort of viewing video as it is received at a mission control center while the entire set of video data is compiled.
+Video transmitted over the Bundle Protocol (BP) can have many disruptions and severely out of order data packets, depending upon the path(s) involved and overall latency/latencies.
+However, there will almost always be a requirement for a best effort video service that displays video as it is received at a mission control center while the entire set of video data is compiled.
+For this case, users should be able to view the ‘newest’ received video and to have awareness of the state of the stream (the time the current image was generated, the completeness of the stream archive, etc.).

 Figure 1 DTN video system, showing both real time and archived playback

 A typical end user would have a three window display, as shown in Figure 1.
 Window A is the real-time view from the Spacecraft.
 Window B is a GUI comprising VCR-like control widgets for replaying the video stream.
-Window C is the replay video view, controlled from window B. In the above figure, the colors in Window B are used to represent the percentage of video which has been received: Green indicates that 100% of video for a given second was successfully archived, while red indicates that some video has been received, frames are still missing.
+Window C is the replay video view, controlled from window B. In the above figure, the colors in Window B are used to represent the state of the received video stream; green indicates that 100% of video for a given second was successfully archived, while red indicates that some or all of the video for a given second is still missing.

 Window A shows the view from the spacecraft exactly as it was when it was transmitted.
 It will have the latency of the transmission link for that distance.
 The video may freeze or break up once in a while because one or more video frames were lost or corrupted somewhere along the end-to-end DTN path from the camera to the display.
 When there is such an outage, the missing frames never show up in this window; the displayed image simply remains unchanged until the next frame received in real time arrives.
 The view in this window is never delayed by any more than the one-way light time (plus processing), and it never regresses.